 There's nothing like feeling cold.
-When the water temperature is below 50°F (10°C), we wish we could be sitting in a tropical sunny beach, surrounded by warm grains of sand.
+When the water temperature is below 50 °F (10 °C), we wish we could be sitting on a tropical sunny beach, surrounded by warm grains of sand.

-Temperatures inside may reach 194°F (90°C), and the list of optional extras include an off road kit, changing tent and shower, or a propane stove upgrade.
+Temperatures inside may reach 194°F (90°C), and the list of optional extras includes an off-road kit, changing tent and shower, or a propane stove upgrade.

 They've thought of everything.
 Plus, and very important, it's portable.
 "Surf Sauna" can be bought or rented by the day.
 This cold water surfing antidote will be yours starting at $16,400.

-The price includes surf racks, a wood fired stove, the aluminum brim, and brass hatch.
+The price includes surf racks, a wood-fired stove, an aluminum brim, and a brass hatch.
 Surf clubs and schools will definitely love the idea.